-The fitness tracker will also come with some different bands depending on which version you opt for.
+The fitness tracker comes with some different bands depending on which version you opt for.
 It's worth noting if you live in Australia all versions of the Fitbit Charge 3 have Fitbit Pay support, but those in the US and UK will have to opt for the Special Edition to be able to use the payment service.

 If you choose the special edition of the Charge 3 you'll also get an extra black classic strap thrown in, but whichever tracker you choose you can also buy different straps separately.